 MRI of the neck showing cord signal change (Red arrow) suggestive of myelopathy.
 This is an example of movement related compression rather than age related stenosis.

-Primarily the aim of the operative option is to release the pressure on the cord or the superhighway.
-The extent and method of this varies according to severity and nature of the compression.
-These surgeries may vary from ACDF (Read more) to laminectomy and so on.
+Operative interventions primarily aim to alleviate pressure on the spinal cord or “superhighway.”
+The extent and method of surgery depend on the severity and nature of compression, ranging from procedures like ACDF to laminectomy and beyond.

 Understanding cervical myelopathy is crucial for informed decision-making and tailored treatment plans.

 Empower yourself with knowledge to make informed decisions regarding your health and well-being.
 For further guidance, assessment, and expert care, don’t hesitate to contact us today